 2. Replace bulky curtains with slimline shutters

-Check out more living room window treatment ideas in our guide.
+Check out more living room window ideas in our guide.

 3. Double up on stackable furniture